aptech/docs/docs/CR-outerJoin.rst

     B = { 1  9,
           3 27 };

-    //Perform left outer-join, using the first
+    // Perform left outer-join, using the first
-    //columns of 'A' and 'B' as key columns
+    // columns of 'A' and 'B' as key columns
     C = outerJoin(A, 1, B, 1);

 After the code above, *C* equals: